Skip to main content

 3. Submit a narrative essay of 300 to 400 words stating career and academic goals and how the graduate certificate program will help in attaining those goals.

 The Nonprofit Management Certificate is designed to provide students and practitioners with the knowledge, skills, and competencies to manage and lead nonprofit organizations.
-Current staff of nonprofit organizations as well as others wishing to explore a future in the field can benefit from this 12-credit program that consists of nine required credit hours and three credit hours that are selected by the student.
+Current staff of nonprofit organizations as well as others wishing to explore a future in the field can benefit from this 12-credit-hour program that consists of nine required credit hours and three credit hours that are selected by the student.
 See full curriculum here.

 cq-text-component-placeholder